redhat-apac-stp/rosa-with-api-gateway-private-integration/README.md

 Test connectivity to the internal-facing NLB from a node in the VPC hosting the ROSA cluster:

 	elb=`oc get svc -n openshift-operators | grep 'nginx-ingress-controller' | awk '{print $4}'`
-	elb_ip=`host $elb | awk '{print$4}'`
+	host $elb | awk '{print$4}'`

-	oc debug node
+	oc debug node/<any node> -- curl <elb ip> -H 'echo.example.com'

-are created by enabling proxy protocol version 2 support from the AWS web console.
+The echoserver output displays the real IP address of the caller (in the x-forwarded-for field) as well as the IP address of the NGINX Ingress Controller pod (client_address) which is the client calling the echoserver service.

-change the serviceType specificaiton from NodePort to LoadBalancer.
-Also add the following lines to the specificatoin section:
+***